python-eel/Eel/README.md

 # Eel
-Eel is a little Python library for making simple Electron-like offline HTML/JS GUI apps, with full access to Python capabilities and libraries.
-It lets you annotate functions in Python so that they can be called from Javascript, and vice versa.
+Eel is a little Python library for making simple Electron-like offline HTML/JS GUI apps, with full access to Python capabilities and libraries. **It lets you annotate functions in Python so that they can be called from Javascript, and vice versa.**

+It is designed to take the hassle out of writing short and simple GUI applications.
+If you are familiar with Python and Electron, probably just jump to one of the [examples](https://github.com/ChrisKnott/Eel/tree/master/examples/file_access).

 ### Intro

-There are several options for making GUI apps in Python, but if you want to use HTML/JS you generally have to write a lot of boilerplate code to communicate from the Client (Javascript) side to the Server (Python) side.
+There are several options for making GUI apps in Python, but if you want to use HTML/JS (in order to use jQueryUI or Bootstrap, for example) then you generally have to write a lot of boilerplate code to communicate from the Client (Javascript) side to the Server (Python) side.

+The closest Python equivalent to Electron (to my knowledge) is [cefpython](https://github.com/cztomczak/cefpython).
+It is a bit heavy weight for what I wanted.

-There is currently (to my knowledge) no Python equivalent of Electron - something that let's you write a standalone application in Python with an HTML frontend.
-Eel is not a fully-fledged as Electron - it is probably not suitable for making full blown applications like Atom - but it is very suitable for making the GUI equivalent of little utility scrips you use yourself.
+Eel is not a fully-fledged as Electron or cefpython - it is probably not suitable for making full blown applications like Atom - but it is very suitable for making the GUI equivalent of little utility scrips you use yourself.

 ### Install